-The demography of Māori has been inextricably linked to their historical disadvantage relative to the Pākehā majority, in terms of health, political authority and access to resources.
+The demography of Māori has been inextricably linked to colonialism and their historical disadvantage relative to the Pākehā majority, in terms of health, political authority and access to resources.
 Changing state policies (assimilation or biculturalism) and intermarriage with Pākehā have produced a great deal of cultural diversity and socio-economic inequality among Māori.
-Understanding the causes and manifestations of intra-Māori inequality will be one of the defining features of 21st-century Māori demography.
+Understanding the causes and manifestations of intra-Māori inequality will be an important feature of 21st century Māori demography.

 Kukutai, Tahu.
 The dynamics of ethnicity reporting: Māori in New Zealand: a discussion paper prepared for Te Puni Kōkiri.
 Wellington: Te Puni Kōkiri, 2003.

 Pool, Ian.
 Te iwi Maori: a New Zealand population, past, present & projected.
 Auckland: Auckland University Press, 1991.